CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/Bridge.md

 ### Example

 ```
-cumulus@switch:~$ nv set interface swp1 bridge domain default stp bpdu-filter on
+cumulus@switch:~$ nv set interface swp1 bridge domain default stp bpdu-filter enabled
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set interface \<interface-id\> bridge domain \<domain-id\> stp bpdu-guard</h>

-Turns BPDU guard on or off on the bridged interface to protect the spanning tree topology from an unauthorized device affecting the forwarding path.
+Enables and disables BPDU guard on the bridged interface to protect the spanning tree topology from an unauthorized device affecting the forwarding path.
 For example, if you add a new host to an access port off a leaf switch and the host sends an STP BPDU, BPDU guard protects against undesirable topology changes in the environment.

+{{%notice note%}}
+In Cumulus Linux 5.14 and earlier, you specify `on` or `off`.
+{{%/notice%}}

 ### Command Syntax